Workstation: 1980s: rise in popularity

-By 1990, when IBM announced RS/6000, workstations were the fastest-growing segment of the PC market.
+By 1990, when IBM announced the RS/6000, workstations were the fastest-growing segment of the PC market.
 Competition decreased prices so quickly that Gartner Group that year advised depreciation for Unix RISC systems of 45% or more annually, twice the normal rate.
 Workstations often featured SCSI or Fibre Channel disk storage systems, high-end 3D accelerators, single or multiple 64-bit processors, large amounts of RAM, and well-designed cooling.
 Additionally, the companies that make the products tend to have comprehensive repair/replacement plans.
 As the distinction between workstation and PC fades, however, workstation manufacturers have increasingly employed "off-the-shelf" PC components and graphics solutions rather than proprietary hardware or software.
 Some "low-cost" workstations are still expensive by PC standards but offer binary compatibility with higher-end workstations and servers made by the same vendor.
 This allows software development to take place on low-cost (relative to the server) desktop machines.

 Thin clients

 Workstations diversified to the lowest possible price point as opposed to performance, called the thin client or network computer.
 Dependent upon a network and server, this reduces the machine to having no hard drive, and only the CPU, keyboard, mouse, and screen.
 Some diskless nodes still run a traditional operating system and perform computations locally, with storage on a remote server.
 These are intended to reduce the initial system purchase cost, and the total cost of ownership, by reducing the amount of administration required per user.

 This approach was first attempted as a replacement for PCs in office productivity applications, with the 3Station by 3Com.
 In the 1990s, X terminals filled a similar role for technical computing.
-Sun's thin clients include the Sun Ray product line.
-However, traditional workstations and PCs continued to drop in price and complexity as remote management tools for IT staff became available, undercutting this market.
+Sun's thin clients included the Sun Ray product line.
+However, purchasing and managing traditional workstations and PCs continued to drop in price and complexity as remote management tools for IT staff became available, undercutting this market.